resonance-cascade/webmention.js/README.md

 This currently needs some work!
-Please see https://webmention.herokuapp.com/ for a better JS based webmetion display system.
+Please see https://webmention.herokuapp.com/ for a better clientside JS based webmetion display system.

 webmention.js
 ===============